Factbox: Countries resume use of AstraZeneca vaccine, while some lose confidence

 DENMARK:

-Two-week suspension of the COVID-19 vaccine ends on March 25.
+Will prolong its suspension of the shot by three weeks pending further investigations after its two-week pause ended on March 25.
 A local survey indicated that one in three Danes would decline to get the shot.

-Suspended use of the vaccine while it investigates two possible cases of blood clots, the Finnish Institute for Health and Welfare said on March 19.

 GEORGIA: